COMPETING FITNESS PSYCHOLOGY

 They are successful because they feel good and they have fun by participating in sports.
 Also, they feel that training fills their lives and they believe that the outcome is worthy of their effort.

 All nine can be taught and improved through techniques and repetition.
-The important thing is that all these can help to improve sports record and they contribute to achieving various other things in all aspects of our lives.
+The important thing is that all these can help to improve our sports record and they contribute to achieving various other things in all aspects of our lives.

 1. Try to have a positive attitude